Istrian Y: Eastern branch

 The A8 is a 64.21 km long branch which starts at Matulji in Primorje-Gorski Kotar County and finishes in Kanfanar interchange, at the crossing with the A9.
 The branch was initially built as a single carriageway limited-access road, but the part between Kanfanar and Pazin was projected as a dual carriageway, so all the objects on the road are already prepared for a conversion to a motorway.

 The most prominent feature of this branch of Istrian Y is the 5.4 km long Učka Tunnel, the third longest tunnel in Croatia.
-The tunnel was opened in 1981 and is the main road that connects the Istrian peninsula with Rijeka and the rest of Croatia.
-The current toll for the tunnel is 28 HRK for passenger cars.
+The tunnel was opened in 1981 and is the main road that connects the Istrian peninsula with Rijeka and the rest of Croatia (and the only road for vehicles over 5 tonnes).
+The tunnel is tolled within a closed toll collection system with the rest of the network.

-First part opened as motorway, from Kanfanar to Rogovići, was opened for traffic in 2011.
-Second, from Rogovići to Cerovlje, was opened for traffic in 2020, and third, from Cerovlje to Lupoglav, in 2021.
-Section from Lupoglav to Vranja, second tube of Učka tunnel and section from Učka tunnel to Matulji are yet to be converted to motorway.
-Section from Lupoglav to Vranja is to be completed in 2021, while second tube of Učka tunnel and section from Učka tunnel to Matulji are to be completed by 2024.
+The first part opened as full motorway, from Kanfanar to Rogovići, was opened for traffic in 2011.
+Then, sections between Rogovići - Cerovlje, Cerovlje - Lupoglav, and Lupoglav - Vranja, opened in consecutive years from 2020.